spsforks/QB64-Wiki/LINE.md

 > *Explanation:* The first diagonal dashed green line bisects the red dashed square from Top Left to Bottom Right Corners.

-*Example 3:* The *style* value sets each 16 pixel line section as the value's bits are set on or off:
+The *style* value sets each 16 pixel line section as the value's bits are set on or off:

 ```vb